History of broadcasting in Australia: s39 FM commercial services

 The new section 39 of the BSA92 was similar in intent to the Supplementary FM radio scheme.
 However a simplified regulatory framework was adopted which largely obviated the litigation of the former scheme.
 There was a short window of opportunity for solus commercial licensees in regional markets to apply for an additional "s39" commercial FM licence.
 Most qualified licensees availed themselves of the opportunity and in less than a year some 69 such services were licensed and most commenced operations within a very few months.

 1993 planning priorities

-In accordance with the BSA92, the new ABA embarked upon a massive first principles review of Australian broadcasting needs within in the context of significant deregulation.
+In accordance with the BSA92, the new ABA embarked upon a massive first principles review of Australian broadcasting needs in the context of significant deregulation.
 There was considerable public consultation which was reflected in the final report which laid out a framework for establishing new radio services, region by region.
 The framework was very largely adhered to over the next decade.